 There are several devices that connect to the Drive Smarter app in various capacities.
 Below, we'll explain these connections, what they are used for, plus tips for ensuring all goes well.

 Bluetooth connection: ((Please do not connect via the phone's Bluetooth settings.
 Connection is done via the Drive Smarter app only)) First, when you initially connect your device to the Drive Smarter app, it will use Bluetooth to find your device and connect to it.
+To ensure that the Drive Smarter app can "see" the device, please make sure your Drive Smarter app settings (accessed via your phone settings/permissions menu) has either Local Network (I-Phone) or Nearby Devices (Android) toggled to on/allow.
 Here is the process for initially connecting your device:

 - Before anything else, make sure your device is compatible with the Drive Smarter app.
 Currently, SC dash cams, Maxcam 360C and M2 are all compatible.
 More devices will be added over time.